 Driver related problems usually surface when new hardware is used with the computer.
 Either the new hardware doesn’t work, or the device driver is at fault.
-The driver you installed may not be suitable with your version of Windows.
+The driver you installed may not be suitable for your version of Windows.
 You can update to the correct driver to fix this problem.
-This can be done from the device manager:
+This can be done by the device manager:

 - Press the Windows Key > type device manager > click Device Manager

 Maybe you don’t have a clue as to which device caused the problem.
-In that cause you can try properly updating all device drivers on the computer.
-You can do this by visiting your computer manufacturer’s website and downloading the drivers from there, or you can choose to use a driver utility like DriverDoc for this task.
+In that case, you can try updating all device drivers on the computer.
+This can be done by visiting your computer manufacturer’s website and downloading the drivers from there, or you can choose to use a driver utility like DriverDoc for this task.

 Is Your PC Healthy?